EnricoTortasso/EnergyCenter/mosaik_java_matlab/matlab/README.md

   Ok the core body of our simulator is complete.
 You can add as many other functions as you want.

 Our simulator now needs the model that we put in its properties.
-This is how a model in matlab should be buit to be used:
+This is how a model in matlab should be built to be used:
   It must me a subclass of the Model class:

     classdef ExModel < MosaikAPI.Model